4. Using computers and laptops safely at home

 You should check to see if the DSE regulations apply to your workers.
 Where the regulations do apply, you should carry out a DSE assessment for individual workers.

-They can complete a self-assessment provided they have been given suitable training.
-Where workers use DSE in the home and office, your assessments should cover both situations.
+Workers can complete a self-assessment provided they have been given suitable training.
+Where they use DSE in the home and office, your assessments should cover both situations.